iterami/Docs.htm/common/guides/json.md

   "multiplier-jump": 1,
   "multiplier-speed": 1,

   // Optional.
+Paths that entities can move along.
+  "paths": {
+    "example-path": {
+      // Optional.
+What occurs when the end of the path is reached:
+      //   -1 = return back along path.
+      //    0 = stop.
+      //    1 = restart path from the beginning by moving towards first point.
+      "end": 1,

+      // Required.
+Path waypoints in order.
+      "points": [
+        {
+          // Optional.
+Waypoint translation.
+Leave absent to use current translation of that axis.
+          "translate-x": 0,
+          "translate-y": 0,
+          "translate-z": 0
+        },
+        {
+          "translate-x": -10,
+          "translate-z": -10
+        },
+        {
+          "translate-x": 0,
+          "translate-y": 0
+        }
+      ]
+    }
+  },

+  // Optional.
 Array of groups to create.
   // Do not include automatically created groups, such as "skybox".
   "groups": [